 No one knows what to make of the Andy/Farmer scene but I suggest being on the lookout for a white car that looks like the one that drove past when Andy was telling the man to meet him at 4:30.
 The humming of the Great Northern is being equated with Josie.
 And almost everyone mentions how Ike probably smells like scorched engine oil.
 Everyone also loves how Albert calls out Gordon on his selective “hearing loss.”

-They believe DoppelCooper payed an untoward visit to Audrey in some capacity, while the verdict is surprisingly somewhat split on Diane (most think DoppelCooper assaulted her after the events of Episode 29 and others think this is potentially from their relationship right before Cooper came to Twin Peaks).
-Most podcasts also notice how Diane’s “Look at me” invokes Laura’s “Who are you really.”
+They believe DoppelCooper paid an untoward visit to Audrey in some capacity, while the verdict is surprisingly somewhat split on Diane (most think DoppelCooper assaulted her after the events of Episode 29 and others think this is potentially from their relationship right before Cooper came to Twin Peaks).
+Most podcasts also notice how Diane’s “Look at me” invokes Laura’s “Who are you really?.”
 The way Lynch and Frost play with expectations, I would believe EVERYTHING I just wrote could be off base.
 I really hope so (But if it IS true, here’s our site’s article dealing with the ramifications).